FDA Recall Policy for Cosmetics

 - Class III is a situation in which use of, or exposure to, a violative product is not likely to cause adverse health consequences.

-- If we request a recall, we develop a recommended strategy for each recall that sets forth how the Agency expects it to be carried out and the necessity for any press release.
-If the firm develops a recall strategy, we review and comment on that strategy [21 CFR 7.42(a)(2)].
+- If we request a recall, we will develop a recommended strategy for each recall, including the necessity for any public warning.
+If the firm develops a recall strategy, we review and recommend changes, as appropriate, for that strategy [21 CFR 7.42].
+A recall strategy should take into account several factors as outlined in 21 CFR 7.42(a)(1)(i-v).

 What is a cosmetic firm's responsibility in a recall?

-Under the guidelines in 21 CFR Part 7, you are expected to do the following:
+Under the guidelines in 21 CFR Part 7, you should do the following in the context of a voluntary recall:

 - You should notify your customers.
 The content, format, and extent of notification should be commensurate with the hazard presented by the product and the recall strategy developed for the product, as detailed in 21 CFR 7.49.

-- When you initiate a recall, you should notify the appropriate FDA district office [21 CFR 7.46(d)].
+- When you initiate a recall, you should notify the appropriate FDA Office of Inspections and Investigations (OII) Division office [21 CFR 7.46(d)].

-- You should submit periodic recall status reports to the appropriate FDA district office so that we may assess the progress of the recall [21 CFR 7.53]
+- You should submit periodic recall status reports to the appropriate FDA OII Division office so that we may assess the progress of the recall [21 CFR 7.53]

-- If FDA or your firm determines that a public warning is necessary, you should submit such a statement and plan for its distribution to FDA for review and comment [21 CFR 7.42(b)(2)].
+- If your firm decides to issue its own public warning, you should submit such a statement and plan for its distribution to the FDA for review and comment [21 CFR 7.42(b)(2)].

 - You should conduct effectiveness checks, as described in 21 CFR 7.42(b)(3).